 What is a Delaware LLC Operating Agreement?

-A Delaware LLC Operating Agreement is a written contract between the LLC Members (LLC owners).
+A Delaware LLC Operating Agreement (aka Limited Liability Company Agreement) is a written agreement or contract between the LLC Members (LLC owners).
 This legal document includes detailed information about LLC ownership structure, who owns the company and how the LLC is managed.

-Single-Member LLCs and Multi-Member LLCs should draft an Operating Agreement, keep it with their business records, and give a copy to all Members.
+In Delaware, all Single-Member LLCs and Multi-Member LLCs must draft an Operating Agreement, keep it with their business records, and give a copy to all Members.

 What should be included in LLC Operating Agreements?

 Your Operating Agreement will include basic information about your Limited Liability Company.
-Some of the information will be the same as what is listed in your Delaware LLC Articles of Organization.
+Some of the information will be the same as what is listed in your Delaware LLC Certificate of Formation.
 Operating Agreements should include:

 - LLC Name